sunoftherock/OOP-Workshops/WS01/readme.md

 ## cstring Module
-Create a module called cstring that You will be using instead of the C string library throughout the semester.
+Create a module called cstring (in files: **cstring.cpp** and **cstring.h**) that You will be using instead of the C string library throughout the semester.

+> **:warning:Important:** You are not allowed to use any C or CPP library functions in this module

 ## Functions to implement
 ```C++